Skip to main content

 source /etc/profile

-4. Install the necessary software, including llvm, clang, gcc, etc.
+4. Install environment dependencies, including llvm, clang, gcc, etc.

 yum install -y devtoolset-7-llvm centos-release-scl devtoolset-7-gcc* llvm5.0

-5. Execute the following command to complete the installation of the plugin.
+5. Execute the following commands in sequence to complete the installation of the plugin.

 git clone https://github.com/eulerto/wal2json.git && cd wal2json